armory/docs/content/en/docs/installation/guide/operator-k3s.md

 ## Troubleshooting

-You can access Operator logs by executing:
+You can access the Armory Operator logs by executing:

 ```bash
 kubectl -n spinnaker-operator logs deploy/spinnaker-operator -c spinnaker-operator